Alan Jones (architect): RIBA president

-Recognition
+Later career

+In 2021, Jones became a member of the Construction Industry Council's Strategic Review Advisory Group, and chair of a Belfast City group reviewing construction industry resources to deliver the Belfast City Regional Deal.
+In 2023, he was a member of an advisory panel on a national spatial development framework for Georgia, and from 2024 to 2026, he was a member of an advisory group appointed by Northern Ireland's Department for Communities to review an architecture and built environment policy for the country.

+Awards and honours

 For his contributions to practice, education, and the profession, Jones was appointed a Fellow of the RIBA in 2017.
 In March 2016 he also accepted an Honorary Fellowship from the RIAS.
-Of the projects he was worked on, seven have received RIBA awards and two were shortlisted for the Stirling Prize.
 In 2019 he was bestowed with honorary membership of the Royal Architectural Institute of Canada and in 2021 with honorary membership of the American Institute of Architects.

+Seven projects he worked on received RIBA awards: